 The geotextile underliner must be placed the full length and width of the entrance.
-Geotextile selection shall be based on AASHTO M288-98 specification:
+Geotextile selection shall be based on AASHTO M288-06 specification:

-- For subgrades with a CBR greater than or equal to 3 or shear strength greater than 90 kPa, geotextile must meet requirements of section AASHTO M288-96 Section 7.3, Separation Requirements. - 2.
-For subgrades with a CBR between 1 and 3 or sheer strength between 30 and 90 kPa, geotextile must meet requirements of section AASHTO M288-96 Section 7.4, Stabilization Requirements.
+- For subgrades with a CBR greater than or equal to 3 or shear strength greater than 90 kPa, geotextile must meet requirements of section AASHTO M288-06 Section 7.3, Separation Requirements. - 2.
+For subgrades with a CBR between 1 and 3 or sheer strength between 30 and 90 kPa, geotextile must meet requirements of section AASHTO M288-06 Section 8, Geotextile Property Requirements for Subsurface Drainage, Separation, Stabilization, and Permanent Erosion Control (Geotextile Property Requirements)..

-The exit shall be maintained in a condition which will prevent tracking or flow of mud onto public rights-of-way.
+The exit shall be maintained in a condition that will prevent tracking or flow of mud onto public rights-of-way.
 This may require periodic top dressing with 1.5-3.5 inch stone, as conditions demand, and repair and/or cleanout of any structures to trap sediment.
 All materials spilled, dropped, washed, or tracked from vehicles or site onto roadways or into storm drains must be removed immediately.